 Once the Plan is developed students must demonstrate that they are academically progressing for 4 semesters.
 Students must demonstrate academic progression or meeting the SAP requirements by the end of the fourth semester.
 The Plan goals should be achievable that will allow students to take action that will bring them into compliance with the University's Office of Financial Aid SAP standards.
 Students that do not demonstrate academic progression at the end of the fourth semester will be individually evaluated case by case.
 Financial Aid Appeal Request and Academic Plan forms can also be obtained from the Required Forms section online at www.morgan.edu

-Financial Aid Appeal Request and Academic Plan forms can also be obtained from the Required Forms Section.
+Financial Aid Appeal request forms can also be printed from the Required Forms section of our menu.

 According to the Department of Education and Dear Colleague Letter GEN-13-09 beginning with the 2013-2014 award year, the purpose of the UEH flag is to identify students that received a Pell Grant during the past three years at your school or any school.
 If so some of these students could possibly fraudulently abusing the Pell Grant Program.
 The Department understands that there are some students that legitimately have unusual enrollment histories; however, there are some students that receive Pell Grants that may enroll long enough to receive credit balances.

 The Department of Education edit criteria will have one of three flags that describe the action that the school is mandated to take to resolve the UEH flag that's indicated on the Institutional Student Information Record (ISIR).

 The Office of Financial Aid Quality Control Supervisor has begun generating a weekly report that identifies all students that have one of the three UEH flags that's reported on the ISIR so that the Associate Director must follow an action plan that include the following:

 1. Send communications via email informing students that the school must review their enrollment and academic records based on the action plans listed below.